tudasc/TypeART/README.md

 ##### MPI wrapper generation

 The wrappers `typeart-mpicc` and `typeart-mpic++` are generated for compiling MPI codes with TypeART.
-Here, we rely on detecting the vendor to generate wrappers with appropriate environment variables to force the use of the Clang/LLVM compiler.
+The build system detects the vendor to generate wrappers with appropriate environment variables that force the use of the Clang/LLVM compiler.
-We support detection for OpenMPI, Intel MPI and MPICH based on `mpi.h` symbols, and use the following flags for setting the Clang compiler:
+Detection is supported for OpenMPI, Intel MPI, and MPICH based on `mpi.h` symbols.
+The following flags are used to set the Clang compiler:

 | Vendor    | Symbol        | C compiler env. var | C++ compiler env. var |
 |-----------|---------------|---------------------|-----------------------|